Peta Credlin: Personal life

 Credlin is married to Brian Loughnane, a former federal director of the Liberal Party of Australia, since December 2002.
 They had worked together in the Victorian office of the Liberal Party during the campaign for the 2001 federal election.
-The couple have no children.

-In 2013, Credlin pleaded guilty to a drink driving offence, recording a blood alcohol level of 0.075, but did not have a conviction recorded against her.
+In 2013, Credlin pleaded guilty to a drink-driving offence, recording a blood alcohol level of 0.075, but did not have a conviction recorded against her.